gokalpmeric/ldapcount/readme.md

 # LDAP Count

 ## About
 This repository, **gokalpmeric/ldapcount**, contains a Python script that counts LDAP entries.
 Find the number of ldap connections for every 24h.
+It will generate excel spreadsheet and emails it.

 ## Script Included